 Adaptation is a fundamental process in evolutionary biology.
 In many cases, the ability of a species to adapt determines their formation, their success, and their persistence.
-My research focuses on disentangling the genomics of adaptation to herbicide resistance in Brassicaceae and common waterhemp, Amaranthus tuberculatus—pretty much looking how superweeds have come to be so super!
-Specifically, I’m interested in learning more about questions like:
+My research focuses on disentangling patterns left behind on the genome by the process of adaptation to herbicide resistance in mustard family, Brassicaceae and common waterhemp, Amaranthus tuberculatus—pretty much getting a glimpse into how superweeds have become so super!
+Specifically, I’m interested in addressing:

 In the summer of 2016, I went out to Alberta & Saskatchewan with Corlett Wood (pictured below).
 We collected 12 species in the Brassicaceae family, with a particular interest in the selfing diploid, Stinkweed (Thlaspi arvense), the diploid outcrosser, Wild mustard (Sinapis arvensis), and the tetraploid diploid, Shepherds purse (Capsella bursa-pastoris).
-By studying the comparative genomics of herbicide resistance in these species, I can contrast how the rate and mode of adaptation vary between species that differ in mating system and ploidy.
+By studying the comparative genomics of herbicide resistance in these species, and 10 other species in the Brassicaceae, I can contrast how the rate and mode of adaptation vary between species that differ in mating system and ploidy.

 In particular to this system, I’m interested in estimating the extent that resistance adaptation occurs from new mutation versus standing variation, and the role of gene flow in the spread of adaptive alleles.
 Moreover, how these processes differ across species!